nmoua90/Hoonigan/Git Tutorial Readme/Tutorial.md

 2. You will have one corresponding GITHUB REPOSITORY on your Github Account

-##FORKING: Copying SOMEONE ELSE'S GITHUB REPOSITORY and putting them on YOUR GITHUB
+##FORKING: Copying SOMEONE ELSE'S GITHUB REPOSITORY and putting it on YOUR GITHUB REPOSITORY

 After you FORK, you will have a corresponding GITHUB REPOSITORY on your Github Account